 Our rabbi, Rabbi Davis, provides kosher certification to a number of establishments in town under the auspices of the Kosher Commission of Charleston (KCC).
-Currently there are two retail facilities under supervision:
+Currently there are three retail facilities under supervision:

 King Street Cookies

 (cookies, bagels, variety of coffees)

 * All doughnuts are kosher, beverages are NOT certified kosher.
 Krispy Kreme Doughnuts sold at area grocery stores are kosher certified when sealed in a box with the number 531.